Discover dunes on the Wales Coast Path

 Some of the buses listed above run only from the end of May until the end of September, so it’s best to consult the Pembrokeshire County Council website if you’re thinking about walking the National Trail at any other time of the year.
 Click on the relevant links on that page for up-to-date bus timetables.
 Please note too that some services don’t run on Sundays and some services are currently running reduced timetables due to a shortage of drivers.
 For train times, try the Transport for Wales site.

 There are recognised bus stops in towns and large villages, but once you’re in the countryside, you can flag down a bus anywhere on its route.
 I’ve always found the friendly drivers to be very knowledgeable about the local area and they’ll be happy to help you find suitable drop-off and pick-up points.
-Pembrokeshire is also part of the fflecsi scheme which allows bus passengers to book their journey via an app or by phone, and then be picked up and dropped off at a convenient point.
+Pembrokeshire is part of the Transport for Wales Fflecsi scheme which allows bus passengers to book their journey via an app or by phone, and then be picked up and dropped off at a convenient point.

 Basically, everything’s set up to make walking the Pembrokeshire Coast Path by public transport as straightforward and enjoyable as possible.